Notelek/connect/README.md

-# Notelek Connect
+# Connect
 Java-Based web interface library designed to make interfaces a snap to create.
+Have all the power of java, with all the simplicity of web technologies.

 ## Easy Interface Creation
-Creating an interface can be a challenging aspect of program design, and take up valuble time that could be spent working on your solution, with Notelek Connect, all you have to do is import the libray, and in as little as 2 lines of code you can have your own web based interface up and running.
+Creating an interface can be a challenging aspect of program design, and take up valuable time that could be spent working on your solution, with Connect, all you have to do is import the library, and in as little as 2 lines of code you can have your own web based interface up and running.
 Check out the tutorials below.

 ## Tutorials
-In two simple lines of java, you can create the base for your interface, doing away with the hassle of setting up a webserver, linking imports, and referencing documentation.
+In two simple lines of java, you can create the base for your interface, doing away with the hassle of setting up a web server, linking imports, and referencing documentation.

 ```Java
 Layout layout = new Layout();